TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 ![img.png](Resources/SetAndNotify.png)

-I have the ambition of showing a very simple example at the end of this tutorial.
+This will be shown in action at the end of the tutorial.

+### Cascading Parameter?
+You probably won't need this.
+You may google it.